South Downs: Tourism, leisure and sport

 In 1923 the Society of Sussex Downsmen (now the South Downs Society) was formed with the aim of protecting the area's unique landscape.

 The South Downs are a popular area for ramblers with a network of over 2000 mi of well-managed, well-signed and easily accessible trails.
 The principal bridleway, and longest of them, is the South Downs Way.
 The Monarch's Way, having originated at Worcester, crosses the South Downs and ends at Shoreham-by-Sea.

 Sports undertaken on the Downs include paragliding, mountain-biking, horse riding and walking.
 The popular Beachy Head Marathon (formerly Seven Sisters Marathon), a hilly cross-country marathon, takes place each autumn on the eastern Downs, starting and finishing in Eastbourne.
 The South Downs Trail Marathon starts in the village of Slindon (near Arundel) and ends at the Queen Elizabeth Country Park (to the south of Petersfield.)

-Longer events that take in the South Downs Way include a 100-mile running 'ultramarathon' and mountain biking 75 mile night time race from Beachy Head to Queen Elizabeth Country Park.
+Longer events that take place in the South Downs Way include a 100-mile running 'ultramarathon' and a 75-mile mountain biking night time race from Beachy Head to Queen Elizabeth Country Park.